ethanpng2021/creatorbox/README.md

 >Line 161: gdf = ox.geometries_from_bbox(1.3763, 1.3007, 103.6492, 103.7840, tags={"building": True})

 After that, run *fullrun.py* in IDLE (I use Python Version 3.7.5).
-It will display an animated plot where you will see vehicles (represented by dots) running around:
+It will display an animated plot where you will see vehicles (represented by dots) running around.
 \
 \
 If you want to have a copy of the generated output for machine learning, uncomment this line: